alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

 In this blog,

 - I will first introduce PCA and dual PCA.
 While PCA/dual PCA computes the self-similarity in one dataset ($$XX^T$$), we can extend them to compute the similarity across two datasets ($$XY^T$$), and the latter is exactly what "Seurat CCA" does!

 - Therefore, it's not difficult to realize that there is an intrinsic connection between the two most popular batch-effect removing methods, "Seurat CCA" and MNN (full name) <link>.

 - Finally, with these understandings, it's obvious that the current "Seurat CCA" is missing the singular value in the embedding process of dual PCA.
-We demonstated by experiments that if the singular value is added to the algorithm, more biological variation will be preserved.
+We demonstrated by experiments that if the singular value is added to the algorithm, more biological variation will be preserved.

 ## Principal Components Analysis (PCA)